-Appendix 7.2.8: Candidate statement leaflet for Tirhatuan Ward election
+Appendix 7.2.8: Candidate statement leaflet for Tirhatuan Ward election er is attached to this leaflet.
+Complete and return as soon as possible.
+See the ballet paper envelope for voting instructions

 Your completed ballot material must be posted or in the hands of the Election Manager on or before